brianritchie1312/icat.ansible/README.md

 * Consider replacing env_path with shell scripts for sourcing
 * Improve Debug feedback
 * Auto grab icat root from first entry in enabled authn user lists
+* Improve Idempotence

 Changelog
 ---------

+#### 12/11/17
+* Added Travis
+* Moved Inventory and Master YAML (test.yml) inside role
+* Added ansible.cfg to allow role to execute from anywhere
+* Added world readable tmp files for travis only
+* Merged Bash and Sql deletion scripts
+* Changed mysql version to 5.6 for debian for Travis
+* Tested Authn Plugins with Travis

 #### 07/11/17
 * Removed old files...again (there's always one that gets away)